 If you know me, you know I despise narrow-minded and cultish fitness propaganda.
 The “you got to train X times a week”, “you must bench press for big pecs”, “squat ’till you puke”, “training with machines is bad for you” etc. bullshit.

 Never allow yourself to be trapped in dogma.
 Be open-minded.
 There’s more to this fitness thing than meets the eye.
 Accept the fact that there are several ways to go about this.
 Do what works for you, but keep learning and don’t be afraid to try new things.

 7. Embrace this new lifestyle

 Don’t throw moderation out the window just because you’re on a new program.
-Fitness should (absolutely) enrich every aspect of your life, not take away from it.
+Fitness should enrich every aspect of your life, not take away from it.
 No need to skip family dinners or going out for the occasional drink because you’re working on your sixpack now.

 If you can’t make it to the gym one day, get an intense bodyweight session in or make your way to the gym the following day.
 If you have to pick up your mom from the dentist, don’t chop her head off because you’re missing meal #2.

 Don’t get caught up in details.
 Always look at the big picture.
 What are your goals and what steps can you take today to move closer to them?

-Given time, you’ll reach a state of flow, were you know instinctively what your body needs and what you should do in order to reach your goals.
+Given time, you’ll reach a state of flow, where you know instinctively what your body needs and what you should do in order to reach your goals.
 Patience, young Padawan.
 It will come to you.

-No matter what routine you choose to follow, you need to be consistent if you’re ever going to be successful.
+No matter what routine you choose to follow, you need to be consistent with it if you’re ever going to be successful.

 Consistency doesn’t mean you have to be in the gym every day or that you bring your Tupperware chicken breast to the movies (so you don’t miss meal #5).
 It means you develop a rhythm and you build momentum, moving towards your goals.
 As small as your steps may be, you keep progressing.